ministryofjustice/moj-frontend/docs/components/add-another/_how-to-use.md

 The name will be used in the:

-- item title (in sentence case)
+- item label (in sentence case)
-- form field titles (in hidden text)
+- form field labels (in hidden text)
-- button (in lower case)
+- button text (in lower case)
 - error messages (in lower case)

-The items are numbered 1,2,3,4 and so on.
+The items are numbered 1,2,3 and so on.

 INSERT ANNOTATED DIAGRAM